-A. Each consortium shall be registered with the State Department providing information as follows:

-- 1. Name of consortium - 2.
-At a minimum: name, address, telephone, and e- mail of the members of the consortium/board of directors - 3.
-Legal status of the consortium as established by the Secretary of State - 4.
-The purpose of the consortium - 5.
-Contact person: Director of consortium, name and address - 6.
-Liability insurance carrier for the consortium - B. Each consortium shall file an annual report with the State Department, depicting the activities of the consortium that includes: - 1.
-Information regarding contracts held - 2.
-Outcome data/studies - 3.
-Data on children involved - 4.
-Complaint and resolution process - 5.
-Description of the justification for different rates charged to different counties. - C. Each consortium: - 1.
-Shall cooperate with the State Department, counties and other entities in seeking the maximum federal fiscal reimbursement for children participating in consortium services. - 2.
+- A. Each consortium shall be registered with the State Department providing information as follows: - 1.
+Name of consortium - 2.
+At a minimum: name, address, telephone, and e- mail of the members of the consortium/board of directors. - 3.
+Legal status of the consortium as established by the Secretary of State. - 4.
+The purpose of the consortium and the population to be served. - 5.
+Contact person: Director of consortium, name and address. - 6.
+Liability insurance carrier for the consortium. - B. Each consortium shall file an annual report with the State Department, depicting the activities of the consortium that includes: - 1.
+Information regarding contracts held. - 2.
+Outcome data/studies. - Data on children involved. - 4.
+Complaint and resolution process.

+5. Description of the justification for different rates charged to different counties.

+C. Each consortium:

+- 1. Shall cooperate with the State Department, counties and other entities in seeking the maximum federal fiscal reimbursement for children participating in consortium services. - 2.
 May enter into contracts with county departments for additional services and outcomes, in addition to treatment and maintenance, to be provided to children in care. - 3.
 Shall include planned outcomes achieved on behalf of a child along with the consequence for not achieving the outcome in contracts. - 4.
-Shall develop and implement corrective action plan with either the state department or county departments when performance fails to meet contracted expectations.
+Shall develop and implement corrective action plan with either the State Department or county departments when performance fails to meet contracted expectations.

-7.419 THERAPEUTIC RESIDENTIAL CHILD CARE FACILITY (TRCCF) RATE SETTING [Emer.
-Rule eff.
-7/1/07, Perm Rule eff.
-9/30/07]
+7.419 RESIDENTIAL CHILD CARE FACILITY (RCCF)PROVIDING MENTAL HEALTH SERVICES RATE SETTING [Rev. eff.
+1/1/12]

-A. New Therapeutic Residential Child Care Facility (TRCCF) Provider Rate Setting providers.
+A. New Residential Child Care Facility (RCCF) Provider Rate Setting

-A new Therapeutic Residential Child Care Facility (TRCCF) shall receive a per diem rate (child maintenance, administrative maintenance, and services) equal to the most recent weighted average rate.
-This per diem rate shall remain in effect until new rates are established for all
+A new Residential Child Care Facility shall receive a per diem rate (child maintenance, administrative maintenance, and services) equal to the most recent weighted average rate.
+This per diem rate shall remain in effect until new rates are established for all providers.

-- 1. A new therapeutic residential child care facility means a facility not previously licensed as a TRCCF or a facility that has been licensed as a TRCCF. - 2.
-TRCCF's that have been previously licensed as a TRCCF and have undergone a transfer of ownership are not considered new facilities. - 3.
-New facilities shall be treated as established facilities for rate determination purposes at the next round of rate setting. - B. The Fiscal Year (FY) 2007-08 rate setting process for the Trails base anchor rate for existing TRCCF is as follows: - 1.
-The provider's most recent cost report submitted by May 16, 2007, shall be used to establish the provider's cost report rate.
-The cost report rate is the sum of child maintenance, administrative maintenance, and services included on the utilization page of the provider cost report. - 2.
-A one and one-half percent (1.5%) increase in community provider rates shall be added to the average of each provider's payment rate in Trails.
-The payment rate includes child maintenance, administrative maintenance, and services.
-An average of all the provider payments is computed.
-One standard deviation shall be added to the average to determine a ceiling rate. - A comparison shall be done between the provider's cost report rate and the ceiling rate.
-Providers with cost report rates below the ceiling rate will receive their cost report rate.
-Providers with cost report rates above the ceiling rate will receive the ceiling rate. - C. The TRCCF rate, services, and outcomes may be negotiated between a county department and the provider if the county's process for negotiation has been accepted by the State Department. - D. A provider wishing to appeal that the provider rate was not established in accordance with these rules may appeal to the Department of Personnel and Administration, Office of Administrative Courts (OAC), within 30 calendar days from issuance of the notice letter according to the State Administrative Procedure Act.
-At such a hearing, the Administrative Law Judge's decision will be limited to determine whether TRCCF provider rates were established in accordance with these rules.
+- 1. A new Residential Child Care Facility means a facility not previously licensed as a RCCF or a facility that has been licensed as a RCCF. - 2.
+RCCF's that have been previously licensed as a RCCF and have undergone a transfer of ownership are not considered new facilities. - 3.
+New facilities shall be treated as established facilities for rate determination purposes at the next round of rate setting. - B. A provider wishing to appeal that the provider rate was not established in accordance with these rules may appeal to the Department of Personnel and Administration, Office of Administrative Courts (OAC), within thirty (30) calendar days from issuance of the notice letter according to the State Administrative Procedure Act.
+At such a hearing, the Administrative Law Judge's decision will be limited to determine whether RCCF provider rates were established in accordance with these rules.

-7.420 RATES FOR CHILDREN WITH DEVELOPMENTAL DISABILITIES OR PHYSICAL HANDICAPS [Emer.
-Rule eff.
-8/4/2006; Perm.
-Rule eff.
-10/30/2006]
+7.420 RATES FOR CHILDREN OR YOUTH WITH DEVELOPMENTAL OR PHYSICAL DISABILITIES [Rev. eff.
+1/1/16]

-The rate for professional services for children with developmental disabilities or physical handicaps may be established at a higher level than foster care rates for foster family homes, certified kinship care homes, receiving homes, and specialized group homes and centers due to the additional care needed.
-The county department shall consider the additional needs of the child to determine the appropriate rate in accordance with the following criteria:
+The rate for professional services for children/youth with developmental or physical disabilities, and not enrolled in the Children's Habilitation Residential Program (CHRP) waiver, may be established at a higher level than foster care rates for foster care homes, kinship foster care homes, receiving homes, and specialized group facilities due to the additional care needed.
+The county department of human or social services shall consider the additional needs of the child/youth to determine the appropriate rate in accordance with the following criteria: